Insight: Angered by chemical deal, Syrian rebels may lose the West

 With the opposition increasingly reluctant to go to Geneva, Russian Foreign Minister Sergei Lavrov said it was time to force them to attend.

-But senior coalition member Anas Al-Abdah said the opposition cannot go to Geneva without Assad honouring an earlier plan brokered by former U.N. envoy Kofi Annan.
+But senior coalition member Anas Al-Abdah said the opposition cannot go to Geneva without Assad honoring an earlier plan brokered by former U.N. envoy Kofi Annan.

 This includes releasing political prisoners, withdrawing heavy weapons from cities and allowing peaceful protests -- conditions diplomats say could bring down Assad.